Aameer/aameer.github.io/_posts/2015-01-13-lean-startup.markdown

 ---

 ### The lean Startup
 I recently completed reading the book (lean startup by [Eric ries](http://en.wikipedia.org/wiki/Eric_Ries)).
-Many of my friends haven't read it so I thought that a post may persuade them to do so.I will try to present a crux of the book.Lets start with.
-What is lean startup?.
-According to eric ries "An organization designed to create new products and services under conditions of extreme uncertainty".
-Just like alibaba had to tackle 40 thieves to get the teasure enterpreneus on thier treasure hunt have to keep in mind these fourty points which are as under:
+Many of my friends haven't read it so I thought that a post may persuade them to do so.I will try to present a crux of few very important points mentioned in the bool.Lets start with the queation, What is lean startup?.
+According to Eric ries "An organization designed to create new products and services under conditions of extreme uncertainty".
+Just like alibaba had to tackle 40 thieves to get to the teasure, enterpreneus on thier treasure hunt have to keep in mind these fourty points which are as under:

 ###40 points